 3 In the application of No. 9.1, the notification information cannot be communicated to the Radiocommunication Bureau (BR) at the same time, and can only be submitted after the launch of a satellite in the case of a network or of the first satellite in the case of a system with multiple launches.

-4 Notices relating to non-GSO networks or systems identified as short-duration mission shall be communicated to BR only after the launch of a satellite in the case of a satellite network or of the first satellite in the case of a system requiring multiple launches, and not later than two months after the date of bringing into use.
+4 Notices relating to notification for the recording of frequency assignments to non-GSO networks or systems identified as short-duration mission shall be communicated to BR only after the launch of a satellite in the case of a satellite network or of the first satellite in the case of a system requiring multiple launches, and not later than two months after the date of bringing into use.
 This provision applies instead of No. 11.25 for frequency assignments to non-GSO networks or systems with short-duration missions.
 Irrespective of the date of receipt of the notified characteristics of the non-GSO network or system with a short-duration mission under this Resolution, the maximum period of validity of frequency assignments of the system shall not exceed the time-limit in resolves 1.2 of this Resolution.
 At the expiry date of period of validity, as described in resolves 1.2 of this Resolution, BR shall publish a suppression of the related Special Section.

+4bis any frequency assignments to non-GSO networks or systems identified as short-duration mission of which the notice referred to in § 4 reaches the Bureau more than two months after the date of bringing into use, shall bear a remark in the Master Register to indicate that it is not in conformity with § 4 of the Annex to Resolution 32 (Rev.WRC-23).

 5 In addition to the application of No. 11.36, BR shall publish the characteristics of the system together with the findings under No. 11.31 in the International Frequency Information Circular (BR IFIC) and on its website within no more than four months from the date of receipt of complete information under No. 11.28.
 When BR is not in a position to comply with the time-limit referred to above, it shall periodically so inform the notifying administration, giving the reasons therefor.

 6 In the application of No. 11.44, the date of bringing into use of a non-GSO network or system identified as short-duration mission shall be defined as the launch date of a satellite in the case of a non-GSO network or of the first satellite in the case of a non-GSO system requiring multiple launches (see resolves 5 of this Resolution).